 - COUNCIL.
 The legislative body of this Division shall be a Council that shall exercise the functions set forth for it in this Constitution and in the Bylaws of the Division, the functions assigned to it by vote of the Division, and such other functions as may be necessary in the conduct of the business of the Division.

 - COUNCIL MEMBERSHIP.
-The Council of the Division shall consist of the President, the Immediate Past President, the President-elect, the Vice-president, the Treasurer, the Editor, the Executive Director, and one Councilor from each Section.
+The Council of the Division shall consist of the President, the Immediate Past President, the President-elect, the Vice-president, the Treasurer, the Editor, the Chief Executive Officer, and one Councilor from each Section.
 Each IADR Scientific Group and Network, the Institutional and Corporate Sections may be represented in the Council by a Councilor provided the representative is a member of the Division.
 Each Councilor shall be elected for a term as stated in the Bylaws.
-The Executive Director and Editor shall have no vote.
+The Chief Executive Officer and Editor shall have no vote.

 - BOARD OF DIRECTORS.
 During the periods between meetings of the Council, the executive management of the Division shall be the duty of the Board of Directors.
-The Board shall consist of the President, the Immediate Past President, the President-elect, the Vice-president, the Treasurer, two student representatives, the Editor-in-Chief, and Executive Director, three additional members to be designated by the Council from its own membership to serve three-year staggered terms and the Board may appoint up to three additional members as defined in the Bylaws to serve three-year staggered terms.
-The Executive Director and Editor-in-Chief shall have no vote.
+The Board shall consist of the President, the Immediate Past President, the President-elect, the Vice-president, the Treasurer, two student representatives, the Editor-in-Chief, and Chief Executive Officer, three additional members to be designated by the Council from its own membership to serve three-year staggered terms and the Board may appoint up to three additional members as defined in the Bylaws to serve three-year staggered terms.
+The Chief Executive Officer and Editor-in-Chief shall have no vote.